Stuart Forster looks at the life and artistic legacy of Hieronymus Bosch in ‘s-Hertogenbosch, the Netherlands.

 To coincide with the 500th anniversary of his death, the Bosch Research and Conservation Project was established.
 Ultra-high resolution digital macrophotography, digital X-radiography and infrared reflectograph were employed for state-of-the-art analysis of Bosch’s paintings.

-In 2016 research resulted in the Temptation of Saint Anthony — from the Nelson-Atkins Museum in Kansas City, Missouri — being attributed as a work by Bosch himself.
+In 2016 research resulted in The Temptation of Saint Anthony — from the Nelson-Atkins Museum of Art in Kansas City, Missouri — being attributed as a work by Bosch himself.
 It’s also revealed concealed aspects within his works, resulting in a greater understanding of the artist’s techniques.

 Copies of all of those works plus a recreation of the artist’s studio are displayed within the former church that’s now the Jheronimus Bosch Art Center.
-The tower provides fine views over the city and a place to pause and reflect on Bosch’s creations.
+The art centre’s tower provides fine views over the city and is a good place to pause and reflect on Bosch’s creations.

-See the Holland website for ideas on things to do and see in the Netherlands.
+See the Visit Netherlands website for ideas on things to do and see in the Netherlands.

 Photos illustrating this post are by Why Eye Photography.

 Thanks for visiting Go Eat Do and reading this post about Hieronymus Bosch in ‘s-Hertogenbosch.
-If you’re thinking of travelling the the Netherlands you might find this post, on visiting Holland by ferry, useful.
+This post looking at things to do during a weekend break in ‘s-Hertogenbosch (Den Bosch) may also be of interest.
+If you’re thinking of travelling the Netherlands you might find it useful to read this post on visiting Holland by ferry.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.